supercid/techdocs-wiki-tmp/Product-Tagging.md

 </span>
 ```

+### Tagging the prices

+Prices must always be denoted in a simple numerical form using dot as the decimal separator.
+For example, `1.234,45` is invalid while `1234.45` is valid.

 ### Tagging the categories

 Categories must always be delimited by a slash.
 For example, `/Home/Accessories` is a valid category while `Home > Accessories` is not.